iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.royalmail.app.droid___7.2.5/report.md

 > So much room for improvement.
 I have to enter all my details every time I use the app, why can't it remember my name and address????
 A list of favourite destination addresses would save loads of time as well.
 Tracking means where is it now, not we'll tell you after we have tried to deliver!!
 Also, why not attach the label to the email I receive to save me having to fiddle about downloading the label from the app before I can print it?
 Come on Royal Mail, a few teaks would make this a genuine alternative to your competitors.<br> :date: __2021-03-08 13:09:13__

-> Good to track your delivery but changing deliveries to another location its useless.
-I update 2 deliveries for other location (post office) and when i got home i got the something for you card... don't make sense!<br> :date: __2021-02-19 12:23:27__

-> It won't even let me print the label I've paid for<br> :date: __2021-02-15 19:36:11__

 #### 1-star reviews